Will Contests & Trust Litigation

 Capable and Skilled Legal Representation

 It is always best to remain out of court and settle conflicts in the most expeditious manner possible.
-When it comes to California Living Trusts, sometimes it is hard for Trustees to stay out of court because beneficiaries can be unnecessarily unreasonable and demanding (conversely, at times Trustees are not acting appropriately and we help beneficiaries in these unfortunate situations).
+When it comes to California Living Trusts, sometimes it's hard for Trustees to stay out of court because beneficiaries can be unnecessarily unreasonable and demanding (conversely, at times Trustees are not acting appropriately and we help beneficiaries in these unfortunate situations).
 Indeed, Trustees are commonly asked to do things that don't make a lot of sense and/or might even be impossible.
 This creates a stressful situation which requires finesse and experience to navigate.
 We pride ourselves on skillfully resolving these potentially explosive situations, saving our clients huge expense, stress and delays.
 Unfortunately though, despite our best efforts, at times staying out of court is just not possible, especially when dealing with bad actors, whether such is a result of actions of Trustees or provisions stemming from a Revocable Living Trust or when no planning (or bad planning) was done with a Last Will & Testament.

 Trust Litigation Services